Andreou-JHULabOrg/RetinoSim/README.md

 ## Issues and Contact

 For any bugs, please post an issue and take a look at the problem.
 For future features, look at issues currently under the enhancement label.
-Create a branck, add feature and we can review the addition.
+Create a branch, add the feature and we can review the pull request.

 For any concerns or comment, please reach out to Jonah on his email : jsengup1@jhu.edu